USA Customs Clearance Logo White

 copy-link-to-clipboard Copy URL to Clipboard

-Importing Fitness Equipment from China
+Importing Gym Equipment from China

-With growth in China’s industry and high revenue in the U.S., it is easy to see why importing fitness equipment from China is a wise business move for wholesalers.
+With growth in China’s industry and high revenue in the U.S., it is easy to see why sourcing fitness equipment from China is a wise business move for importers.
 Gym owners can get in on the import action by bringing in their own equipment, too.
-Regardless of why you’re importing from China, there are several things you need to know.

-Finding a Supplier
+Finding a Fitness Equipment Supplier

 The first step in importing goods from China is finding a supplier.
 Many wholesalers and gym owners turn to websites like Alibaba.com and Globalsources.com to find products to import.

-It is also possible to import fitness equipment from China directly from the manufacturer.
 Many of China’s top fitness equipment manufacturers are located in the country’s southeast coastal region.
-The provinces of Shanghai, Guangdong, Shandong, and Jiangsu are all known for making fitness equipment.
-Chinese manufacturers design and make some of the world’s most popular quality fitness equipment for the domestic and international market.
-Chinese manufacturers make and design fitness equipment including:
+The provinces of Shanghai, Guangdong, Shandong, and Jiangsu are all known for making a wide variety of products, such as:

 • Cardiovascular training equipment